CRPS – RSD: what are the effective treatments?

-If you have chosen to browse this site is because you or a person dear to you have probably experienced symptoms that suggest the possibility of having contracted the CRPS – RSD.
+If you have chosen to browse this site, it might be because yourself or a loved one have probably experienced symptoms that suggest the possibility of having contracted CRPS – RSD.

-You may have already consulted a doctor but would like to know more about the disease, its causes, symptoms and effective treatment.
+You may have already consulted a doctor but would like to know more about the disease, its causes, the symptoms and effective treatments.
 We are here to answer your questions.

 First of all, there are different levels of CRPS/RSD, a disease that can occur as a result of different factors and circumstances and that is easily misdiagnosed due to the similarity of its symptoms with other diseases (e.g. osteoporosis).